Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 5. `DIAGNOSTICS`: Model diagnostics view.
 6. `MLI`: Machine learning interpretability view, information to help us understand our models.
 7. `RESOURCES`: A pull-down menu for accessing system information, clients, help, and other resources.

+## Loading dataset and creating a Snowflake table

+Now let's setup the database and warehouse in Snowflake, and create a table to use for the lab.

+In the Snowflake worksheet, you have previously loaded a `.sql` script.
+The SQL commands in this script will import the Lendingclub dataset and create a table called `loans`.
+This table will be used with H2O Driverless AI to train and deploy a machine learning model.

+To execute the entire .sql code, which contains 9 different statements, all we need to do is click on the "All Queries" button next to blue "run" button at the top left of the worksheet and then press "run".
+You should see the "run" button has a "(9)", meaning it will execute all 9 commands in the uploaded file.

 <!-- ------------------------ -->
 ## Import Data from Snowflake